aressler38/JU-06A/README.md

 # JU-06A Cubase Files

 These are custom Cubase panels and midi device files for Cubase 11 Pro.
-I haven't tried other versions of Cubase.

 ## Example